kayode0x/Task-List/README.md

 Create and manage tasks on the web.

-PS: This project was created to test my knowledge on Javascript, so It wont be responsize (especially on mobile devices).
+PS: This project was created to test my knowledge on Javascript, so It wont come with the best responsiveness, would advice you to run with a PC.
 My apologies for any inconvenience.